 Cataract surgery is the most common type of surgery performed worldwide.
 While the majority of surgeries result in excellent outcomes, the sheer volume of operations raises the likelihood that any surgeon may experience an unpleasant surprise from time to time.
 With this in mind, three expert surgeons provide guidance on how to handle some of the difficulties that a cataract surgeon may encounter—and, where feasible, how to avoid them altogether.

-Clearly, the best strategy to handle intraoperative difficulties during cataract surgery is to take two steps:
+Clearly, the best strategy to handle intraoperative difficulties during cataract treatment is to take two steps:

 First, decrease the chance of an occurrence; and second, be prepared in the event of a setback.
 In that vein, Audrey R. Talley Rostov, MD, a cornea, cataract, and refractive surgeon at Northwest Eye Surgeons in Seattle, makes the following recommendations.